Supporting access to safe water for communities

 Helping improve water quality and infrastructure in Egypt

-We replaced the old water storage tank with a new bigger one and improved the pumping efficiency of the existing well.
+We replaced the old water storage tank with a new larger one and improved the pumping efficiency of the existing well.
 On top of this, we installed a new filtration system and expanded the piping network so that more people can have clean running water in their homes.

-We started by clearing the waste and then we worked to reinforce the canal floor and walls with concrete to prevent the water from leaking and improve the flow of water to the agricultural land.
+We started by clearing the waste and then we worked to reinforce the canal floor and walls with concrete to prevent water from leaking and to improve the flow of water to agricultural land.
 This led to better crop health and yield, meaning more profits for the farmers and a better outcome for the local community.